cbor2

 rejectBigInts?: boolean

-If there are bigint (tag 2/3) in the incoming data, exit with an error.
+If there are bigint (tag 2/3) in the incoming data, throw an exception.

 false